-Section number Section Area Individual Risk Level Section 6 External Envelope The exterior of the buildings is predominantly traditional brick, concrete construction with pitched, tiled roof.
+Section number Section Area Individual Risk Level Section 6 External Envelope The exterior of the building is predominantly traditional brick and concrete tiled roof.
 Individual flat windows are UPVC double glazed units.
-Staircase windows are non-openable, single glazed, Georgian wired glass.
+Staircase windows are openable.
 Trivial

-Section 7 Means of Escape from Fire The means of escape staircase incorporates a final exit.
+Section 7 Means of Escape from Fire The means of escape from the bin store is satisfactory.
 Trivial Section 8 Fire Detection and Alarm Systems Early warning is limited to hard wired or battery smoke alarms within each of the resident's flats.
-Trivial Section 9 Emergency Lighting Emergency lighting is not provided in the staircase, additional lighting is provided.
-Trivial Section 10 Compartmentation The building is designed to provide as a minimum 1-hour vertical fire resistance and 1-hour horizontal fire resistance around flats.
-Doors are 30-minute nominal fire doors, including those in 1-hour rated walls.
+From the sampled flat an LD2 standard is evident.
+Trivial Section 9 Emergency Lighting Emergency lighting is not provided.
+This is deemed acceptable.
+Trivial Section 10 Compartmentation The building is designed to provide as a minimum 1-hour vertical fire resistance and 1-hour horizontal fire resistance.
 Trivial Section 11 Fire Fighting Equipment No firefighting provisions are provided within the premise.
-Trivial Section 12 Fire Signage Appropriate signage is in place, no further action required.
+Trivial Section 12 Fire Signage Appropriate signage is in place.
 Trivial Section 13 Employee Training All staff receive basic fire safety awareness training.
 Trivial Section 14 Sources of Ignition The fixed electrical installation should be tested every 5 years.
-At the time of the assessment, it was determined that the last EICR inspection of electrical equipment was carried out on 08/07/2020.
+The next scheduled test is October 2024.
 Trivial

-Section 15 Waste Control Regular cleaning services take place at the block and regular checks from caretakers help with waste control at the block.
+Section 15 Waste Control Regular checks from caretakers help with waste control at the block.
 Trivial Section 16 Control and Supervision of Contractors and Visitors Contractors are controlled centrally, and hot works permits are required where necessary.
-Trivial Section 17 Arson Prevention A secure door entry system is not provided to the premise at the front elevation, consideration should be given to upgrading to secure access as part of any refurbishment.
-Trivial Section 18 Storage Arrangements Residents should not store fuel or LPG Cylinders in their home or storage facilities.
-This documented in the tenancy agreement.
+Trivial Section 17 Arson Prevention External lighting is in place.
+Regular checks by caretakers reduce the risk of arson.
+Trivial Section 18 Storage Arrangements Residents instructed not to bring L.P.G cylinders into block.
 Trivial